facundovictor/test-frontend/README.md

  - Images: I don't have the images in a vectorized format.
 So, i collected several svg images and i'm attempting to modify them to fit the needs.

  - Fonts: I don't have the fonts, there are not specified in the PSD.
-So I asumed the default font and used Arial for some titles.
+So I asumed the default font and used Arial for some titles, and sans-serif for text and links.

  - HTML main structure:
         - menu